Myles Straw Preview, Player Props: Guardians vs. Rays

-After hitting .258 with two walks and two RBI in his past 10 games, Myles Straw and the Cleveland Guardians face the Tampa Bay Rays (who will hand the ball to Tyler Glasnow) at 7:10 PM ET on Friday.
+Myles Straw -- batting .226 with a double, two walks and two RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Tampa Bay Rays, with Zack Littell on the mound, on September 2 at 6:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Twins.
+He had a one-hit showing in his most recent game (1-for-3) against the Rays.

 Myles Straw Game Info & Props vs. the Rays